Los Angeles Car Accident Lawyer | Free Consultation

 Key Takeaways Settlement Range: Rib injury settlement amounts in California vary from $15,000 for simple fractures to $150,000+ for severe, complicated injuries Complications Matter: Broken ribs that cause internal organ damage, respiratory issues, or require surgery dramatically increase settlement values Documentation Is Critical: Medical records, imaging reports, and treatment histories directly impact your compensation California’s

-Average Broken Ribs Settlement After a Car Accident in California Read More »
+Average Broken Ribs Settlement in California Car Accidents (2026) Read More »

 Key Takeaways Settlement ranges vary widely: Minor sciatica cases may settle for $25,000 to $50,000, while severe cases involving surgery can exceed $500,000 California follows pure comparative negligence: You can still recover damages even if you’re partially at fault, though your compensation will be reduced proportionally Medical documentation is critical: MRI results, nerve conduction studies,